Writers Write is your one-stop writing resource. In this post, we explore what fantasy and science fiction writers can teach us about setting.

 We tend to skip the details, because everyone knows what Johannesburg or New York or London is like, right?
 Maybe we do, but we want to know what is radiant or unique about that setting for your character.
 Regardless of whether we’ve been there or not.

 If you write historical or dystopian fiction you are playing with time.
 If you are writing about a place you have never been you are dabbling with geography.
-Historical facts and geographical settings can be researched, where sci-fi, fantasy and dystopian writers have to make them up.
-[Read: World-Building For Every Genre: The Ultimate Setting Checklist]
+Historical facts and geographical settings can be researched, whereas sci-fi, fantasy, and dystopian writers have to make them up.

 How do they stay on track?

 We all run the risk of falling in love with our research and creating something that reads more like a history textbook or a travel guide than a fiction novel.
 We don’t want that.

 Fantasy and sci-fi writers have to consider every part of their world to make it believable and we should do the same.
 They use different approaches, but the basics are similar.
 You can use a ‘top-to-bottom or bottom-up’ approach or an ‘outside-in or inside-out’ approach.

 Basically you start small and go big or you start big and go small.